Below you’ll find answers to the questions we get asked the most about buying real estate in Greece.

 5. Signing of contract and transfer at the Mortgage Registry

-Both parties sign the contract in front of a notary, who will then transcribe it at the Mortgage Registry in the region where the property is located, which will keep a copy of the contract.
+Both parties sign the contract in the presence of a notary, who will then transcribe it at the Mortgage Registry in the region where the property is located, which will keep a copy of the contract.

 Note that only the original Greek contract is signed, which is kept in the notary’s archives.
 If the buyer so desires, he or she can employ an interpreter to translate the contract word for word.
 Finally, the interpreter swears that he got the correct translation and signs beneath the buyer.
 The buyer then has the right to receive a copy of the contract and, at his or her own expense, request a translation from the Ministry of Foreign Affairs’ Translation Services or from a lawyer who is fluent in the language.